Free Classroom Pilot

 📑

-What each group (A–D) means for your students, with specific teacher action items — from "ready to extend" to "needs foundational rebuilding."
+What each performance band (A–D) means for your students, with specific teacher action items — from "ready to extend" to "needs foundational rebuilding."

 Sample heatmap preview